General Rules of Kendo Sport

 3. Unsportsmanlike Conduct: Engaging in unsportsmanlike conduct, like taunting, offensive language, or any behavior that undermines the spirit of Kendo, can result in severe penalties.
 Upholding the values of respect, humility, and integrity is paramount in Kendo to foster a positive and enriching environment for all practitioners.

-Also Read General Rules of Matkot Sport
+Also Read General Rules of Fuzzball

 Frequently Asked Questions